 After nine years of praying for a Bible-teaching, conservative Southern Baptist seminary, Dr. Allison and some other men finally decided to start one themselves.
 In 1972, he and three other professors started Mid-America in Little Rock, Arkansas.
 They began with only 28 students, no rent, and no money.
 But they had a vision for a place where every professor believed all of the Bible, a rarity in those days that has produced a legacy to the present day.

 Within three years, the school had outgrown the facilities, and they began a search for their own building.
 God again miraculously provided for Mid-America.
 In just five days, God brought $265,000 for a down payment on the Reformed Jewish Temple and Hebrew School in Mid-Town Memphis, Tennessee.

-In 2004, Bellevue Baptist Church voted to give Mid-America 35 acres of land in Cordova, Tennessee, right next to I-40.
+In 2004, Bellevue Baptist Church voted to give Mid-America 35 acres of land, right next to I-40.
 With the purchase of an additional 16 acres, Mid-America was finally able to build a campus and student housing complex suited to their needs.
 Construction was completed in 2006, and classes began that fall.